 The committee offers its assistance to groups of St. Mark's in promoting their activities both within the church and in the local newspapers.
 It's primary function is the development of, updates to, and maintenance of the St. Mark's website..

-Stewardship Committee - Pete Morrison, Chairman EMAIL
+Stewardship Committee - Bob Akers, Chairman EMAIL

-The goal of the Stewardship Committee is to help God’s people at St. Mark’s grow in their relationship with Jesus through the return of the money, time, and talents that God has allowed them to use.
-We believe stewardship must be based on biblical teaching and is about our need to give (as an act of discipleship), versus the church’s to receive.
+The goal of the Stewardship Committee is to help God’s people at St. Mark’s grow in their relationship with Jesus through their return of the money, time, and talents that God has allowed them to use.
+We believe stewardship must be based on biblical teaching and is about our need to give (as an act of discipleship), versus the church’s need to receive.

 We manage the annual purchase and distribution of weekly offering envelopes to members.
 We encourage e-Giving as an efficient alternative to the use of envelopes and work with the Financial Secretary to coordinate e-Giving and envelope giving.